An Overview of Mediation under the Pusat Mediasi Covid-19

 Mediation through the PMC-19 is only available for disputes valued at a sum not exceeding RM300,000.00 between two contracting parties in respect of any inability to perform contractual obligations arising from any of the Scheduled Contracts.

 The Government of Malaysia will bear the cost of mediation services for individuals under the B40 and M40 categories as well as for Micro enterprises and Small Medium Enterprises (SMEs).
-The qualifications of the categories are set out below9:
+The qualifications of the categories are set out below

-• B40 (household income of RM4,849.00 and below)
+- B40 (household income of RM4,849.00 and below)

-• M40 (household income of RM4,850.00 to RM10,659.00)
+- M40 (household income of RM4,850.00 to RM10,659.00)

-• Micro enterprises with a sales turnover of less than RM300,000.00 or less than 5 full time employees
+- Micro enterprises with a sales turnover of less than RM300,000.00 or less than 5 full time employees

-• SMEs in the manufacturing sector with a sales turnover from RM300,000.00 to less than RM15 million or full-time employees from 5 to less than 75 people
+- SMEs in the manufacturing sector with a sales turnover from RM300,000.00 to less than RM15 million or full-time employees from 5 to less than 75 people

-• SMEs in the services and other sectors with a sales turnover from RM300,000.00 to less than RM3 million or full-time employees from 5 to less than 30 people.
+- SMEs in the services and other sectors with a sales turnover from RM300,000.00 to less than RM3 million or full-time employees from 5 to less than 30 people.

-However, parties who are not eligible for the subsidy may still go through the mediation process under the PMC-19 at a prescribed payment rate of RM2,000.00 (RM1,000.00 per party)10.
-Furthermore, bankrupts or companies that have been wound up may also apply for mediation services under PMC-19; however they are required to obtain approval from the Director of the Department of Insolvency11.
+10. Furthermore, bankrupts or companies that have been wound up may also apply for mediation services under PMC-19; however they are required to obtain approval from the Director of the Department of Insolvency

 The Mediation Process

-The PMC-19 will commence operations from 16 November 202012 and is only subject to the Act and not the Mediation Act 201213.
-The services provided by the PMC-19 include a start to finish mediation scheme as well as a framework for appeal.
-An application for mediation services under PMC-19 can be submitted online in the PMC-19 system14 and requires fulfilment of the following criteria:
+13. The services provided by the PMC-19 include a start to finish mediation scheme as well as a framework for appeal.
+An application for mediation services under PMC-19 can be submitted online in the PMC-19 system

-• successfully passing the COVID-19 Relatedness Assessment;
+- successfully passing the COVID-19 Relatedness Assessment;

-• submitting complete information; and
+- submitting complete information; and

-• submitting the Agreement to Mediation Form15 signed by both parties within the stipulated timeframe.
+- submitting the Agreement to Mediation Form15 signed by both parties within the stipulated timeframe.

-The processing period for mediation services through PMC-19 is 14 working days from the date of receipt by PMC-19 of a complete set of application documents16.
-The process includes one mediation session of four hours but may be extended to four sessions if the disputed sum is within RM150,000.00 to RM300,000.00 and the mediator thinks that the mediation requires additional sessions17.
+16. The process includes one mediation session of four hours but may be extended to four sessions if the disputed sum is within RM150,000.00 to RM300,000.00 and the mediator thinks that the mediation requires additional sessions

 Appeal